aauyeung19/Metis-Project-3/README.md

 At the end of this project, I had trained four models (Logistic Regression, Random Forest, KNearestNeighbors, and XGBoost) and ensembled them together using soft voting.
 I placed a slightly higher weight on LogReg to still try to push the model towards recall.
 [Image of SOFT VOTING Confusion Matrix]
 ### Implementation
 I pushed the model to a local webapp using Streamlit to compare its prediction against existing forecasts.
 I chose to compare my model against [OpenWeatherMap](https://www.openweathermap.org).
 My app would ping the API for five day historical weather features and their 7 day forecast.
 The app would use the historical data as predictors for the subsequent days.

-## Data:
-Daily Summaries from Weather Underground from Newark Liberty International Airport from 1990 to 2020 NOAA Climate report to cross reference rainy days
+What was nice was that my model could output both hard predictions but also its own probability of precipitation.
+In this case, it would only mean the probability of rain using past conditions.
+What was surprising was that although I trained the model on data from EWR, it predicted similar to 5/7 days on locations with different geographic features.

-## Summary
+## Next Steps
-Overall, my voting classifier predicts results that are similar to existing forecasting models.
-Although I trained my model only on data from Newark, NJ, the preditions were still close to that of OpenWeatherMap with matching predictions for about 5/7 days.

-[Confusion matrixcies]
+I would like to revisit this with a more robust feature selection.
+I only used a one day lag to check the change in conditions from the prior two days.
+If I had more time I would like to investigate which lags would have the strongest importance.
+If yesterday's pressure is above the rolling average of 5 days, would it be a strong indicator?